InteractiveDataVis/Interactive-Data-Vis-Fall2023/2_4_geographic/README.md

 ## Assignment:

 - [ ] Implement your own version of the map, using the nationalities data (`MoMA_nationalities.csv`) and the country geojson data (`world.json`) provided in the [data folder](../data/).
-- [ ] Create a world map that highlights countries that have artists represented in the provided dataset.
-This means you'll have to do some data transformations and mapping to tie the nationality to its country (i.e. "Polish" --> "Poland").
+- [ ] Create a world map that highlights countries that have artists represented in the provided dataset. **You are simply required to ensure those countries have solid fill, you do not need to color based on data.** ~~This means you'll have to do some data transformations and mapping to tie the nationality to its country (i.e. "Polish" --> "Poland").
 You should do as much data mapping and manipulation as possible _before_ working in the browser and loading your file.
-You likely want to generate a new data file that would best help you tackle this task through another program (like excel or python).
+You likely want to generate a new data file that would best help you tackle this task through another program (like excel or python).~~
+  * **Originally, this assignment required some data transformations, but the latest data in this push includes the country name as it would correspond to the new geojson.**
 - [ ] Make intentional design decisions -- colors, sizes, labels, etc. should illustrate something interesting about or relevant to your data.

 **BONUS:**

+- [ ] Use a color scale to create a choropleth, using the counts of artists to correspond to color.
 - [ ] Add another data element to your map, such as using color or radius to represent a value, [like this](https://observablehq.com/@d3/bubble-map) or [this](https://observablehq.com/@d3/non-contiguous-cartogram?collection=@d3/d3-geo).

 ## Deploy + Submit